 The St Peter’s Hammersmith Schools Foundation was set up in 1859 by Dr John Betts, a local medical practitioner.
 He set up a Trust to which he gave land and properties in the local area which he had acquired over the previous 20 years with the purpose that the rents and profits from the Trust should be used to build a school (in fact, 3 schools), fund the running of the school and the welfare of the children who attended it, and, should there be excess income, put towards other charitable purposes such as the building of Almshouses.
+In 2019 the Foundation changed its name to the John Betts School Foundation to better reflect its aims and focus.

 The Foundation has a copy of its original founding deed, handwritten in copperplate.